Whole Body Linac-MR v.1 Installed and Functioning in clinic (2014), Cross Cancer Institute, Edmonton, Alberta, Canada

 The current system is mechanically well balanced and rotates at 1 rpm using only a 1 HP motor.
 The 3D magnetic field mapping demonstrates minimal perturbation in magnetic field homogeneity with gantry rotation which is easily and effectively shimmed by gradient coils alone.
 The Larmor Frequency varies with gantry angle due to the Bo interaction with room shielding and to the directional changes of the Earth's magnetic relative to Bo, and this change closely follows our predictions calculated previously.
 Angle dependent 3D magnetic field maps and Larmor Frequency are used to automatically and optimally create image acquisition parameters for any gantry angle.

 Metrics calculated from images obtained at different rotating angles, and various acquisition speeds from a human volunteer, and ACR and other phantoms, show that the image quality is comparable to those of clinical MRI systems, and thus satisfy the requirements for real-time MR-guided radiotherapy.

 - 6 MV Linac

-Links to two new publications have been added.
+A new publication has been added.
 Click Here to view the list.